thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 Access to these SDDC's is done with Cloud Console URL: https://vmc.vmware.com You should have received an email invite to join these services after providing your email address to VMware team.

-- Source SDDC name: "SEMEA-Demo"
+- Source SDDC name: "Source_SDDC"
-- Target SDDC name: "Paris-SDDC"
+- Target SDDC name: "Destination_SDDC"

 Example of Cloud console window with an SDDC:
 ![image](https://user-images.githubusercontent.com/12640326/150803063-8e7578c3-d7eb-4ace-91c3-009ea5662429.png)